Pakistan Central Development Party Approved high loan for investment Banks

 Employee related expenses, for the administration of the BISP programme, worth $37 million have also been made a part of the special expenses plan.
 Details show that a sum of $324 million will be spent on food security measures.
 This includes a $32 million subsidy for the Pakistan Agricultural Storage & Services Corporation (PASSCO), a $78 million subsidy for the Utility Stores Corporation, a $68 million subsidy for fertiliser plants to offset the impact of high LNG costs and a $27 million subsidy on the import of urea.
 Aside from this, a $46 million subsidy has been mentioned for agriculture relief initiatives and $73 million for sales tax exemptions on the import of seeds and tractors.

-1 thought on “Pakistan Central Development Party Approved high loan for investment Banks
+One Comment on “Pakistan Central Development Party Approved high loan for investment Banks”

 Comments are closed.